 We were disappointed that the X4, X5s, and X7 were not compatible.
 Unless DJI or a third-party develops another camera for this aircraft, the M300 RTK will not be capable of mapping applications.
 Instead, as highlighted by the DJI M300 promo, this aircraft will primarily be used for public safety and inspection work.

-As we mentioned, the M300’s FPV camera has a larger, wider-angle that FPV camera on the M200 and M210.
+As we mentioned, the M300’s FPV camera has a larger, wider angle than the FPV camera on the M200 and M210.

 Another noticeable difference between the M200 series and the M300 is that the FPV camera on the M300 is flush-mounted inside the unit, which removes the previous option to turn it on a 45-degree downward angle.
 Nevertheless, as you can see in the photo below, we did not miss that option due to the larger wide-angle view of the new FPV camera, which allowed us to see those angles without a problem.